systemd/systemd/docs/PORTING_TO_NEW_ARCHITECTURES.md

    support booting into OS trees that have an empty root directory with only `/usr/` mounted in.

-7. If your architecture has a CPU opcode similar to x86' RDRAND consider adding native support for it to `src/basic/random-util.c`'s `rdrand()` function.

-8. If your architecture supports VM virtualization and provides CPU opcodes similar to x86' CPUID consider adding native support for detecting VMs this way to `src/basic/virt.c`.
+7. If your architecture supports VM virtualization and provides CPU opcodes similar to x86' CPUID consider adding native support for detecting VMs this way to `src/basic/virt.c`.